borgod/CS777-termproject/README.md

 # Logistic regression classifier - lr_classifier.py
 ----------------------------------------------------

-This files calculates the logistic regression classifier, and also it calculates its performance.
+This file calculates the logistic regression classifier, and also it calculates its performance.

 The pipeline is self-contained, and the user only needs to run